 - Using energy-efficient appliances

 You do not want to install more solar panels than you actually need.
 Once the energy system is installed, your home will use renewable energy, but in exactly the same way.
 This means that you will not need to change your electrical outlets.
 Everything will work the same as it did before.
-The biggest change to your home or business will be the presence of the solar panels.
+The biggest change to your home or business will be the presence of solar panels.
 You will not even need batteries, as solar power panels are connected to the public utility grid that currently powers your home.

 4. What Size System Do I Need?